anduril/mcap-rs/README.md

 # mcap-rs

 A library for reading and writing [Foxglove MCAP](https://github.com/foxglove/mcap) files.
-See the create documentation for examples.
+See the [crate documentation](https://docs.rs/mcap-rs) for examples.